pjankiewicz/pjankiewicz.github.io/blog/posts_md/ai-frameworkless-future.md

 # Forget Frameworks?
 My Thoughts on AI Coding Our Future

-Look, the way we build software is always shifting, right?
-Lately, these AI coding assistants are getting seriously powerful, and it makes you think.
-We've leaned so hard on open-source libraries and frameworks forever – they let us build fast, sure.
-But could AI flip the script?
-Are we heading towards a future where we just... don't need frameworks as much?
+So, I've been thinking about how we build software.
+It's always changing, right?
+And these AI coding assistants are getting seriously good lately.
+It makes you wonder.
+We've relied on open-source libraries and frameworks forever.
+They let us build fast, no doubt.
+But could AI change the game?
+Are we moving towards a future where frameworks... just aren't as necessary?

-## Open Source: The Good and the Ugly
+## Open Source: Yeah, It's Great, But...

-Don't get me wrong, open source is amazing.
-It's saved my bacon countless times.
-But let's be real, it's not all sunshine and rainbows:
+Look, open source is fantastic.
+Saved me countless times.
+But let's be honest, it's not perfect:

-- **Zombie Libraries:** Stuff gets abandoned.
-Suddenly your project's built on quicksand, or you're facing a nightmare migration.
+- **Dead Libraries:** Stuff gets abandoned.
+Suddenly your project is built on shaky ground, or you're stuck with a painful migration.
+Remember that library with 200 open issues?
+Yeah, that.
-- **Security Roulette:** Every dependency is another potential backdoor.
-You're constantly playing whack-a-mole with patches.
+- **Security Nightmare:** Every dependency is a potential vulnerability.
+You're always chasing patches.
-- **Kitchen Sink Syndrome:** You pull in a massive library just for one tiny function.
-Feels wasteful.
+- **Bloat:** You pull in a massive library for one tiny function.
+Seems wasteful.
+Why use a whole framework when you need a fraction of it?
-- **The Learning Treadmill:** Every new framework, every library API – it's more stuff to learn, more conventions to memorize.
-Exhausting.
+- **Learning Curve:** New frameworks, new library APIs – it's constant learning, memorizing conventions.
+It gets tiring.

-## AI: Your Personal Code Chef?
+## AI: Your On-Demand Code Generator?

-Now, imagine this: an AI that *really* gets your project.
-Not just suggesting snippets, but understanding the whole context.
-Instead of hunting down some library, wrestling with its docs, and hoping it plays nice, you just tell the AI: "Hey, whip up a secure CSV parser function, make it follow *these* specific rules, and plug it straight into our validation thingy."
+Now, picture this: an AI that *actually* understands your project, like the assistants I've been building and testing (like that Gemini 1.5!).
+Instead of hunting for a library, fighting with its docs, and hoping it works, you just tell the AI: "Hey, write me a secure CSV parser, follow *these* rules, and plug it in right here."

 Could the AI just... generate exactly what you need?
 Tailor-made, no extra baggage.
-Maybe even more secure because it's using the latest best practices it knows.
-It's like having a master chef cook *exactly* the dish you want, instead of picking from a fixed menu that's mostly stuff you don't need.
+Maybe even more secure because it knows the latest stuff.
+It's like having an agent that can implement its own functions better than using some unmaintained library.
+I'm seeing this already – asking the AI to just write the code instead of relying on external stuff.
+It often feels cleaner.

 ## The AI Train Laying Its Own Tracks

-I saw this analogy somewhere – it's like a train laying down its own tracks just before it rolls over them.
+Someone used this analogy – a train laying its own tracks right before rolling over them.

 ![AI generating code like a train laying tracks](/blog/static/images/train.png) *Caption: Is AI the engine *and* the track layer, ditching the need for pre-built library networks?*

-That's kind of how I see this potentially working.
-The AI becomes the tool *and* the creator, building the code infrastructure precisely when and where it's needed.
-We stop relying on these complex, sometimes creaky, pre-built track networks (our libraries and frameworks).
-In my own tinkering, I find myself asking the AI to just *write the function* instead of finding a library – it's often faster and cleaner.
+That's kinda how I see it working.
+The AI becomes the tool *and* the creator, building code infrastructure exactly when needed.
+We stop relying on these complex, sometimes fragile, pre-built networks (libraries, frameworks).
+In my own tinkering, asking the AI to just *write the function* is often faster.

-## Yeah, But...
-(The Challenges)
+## Okay, But What About...?
+(The Problems)

-Okay, it's not a magic bullet.
-I get the concerns.
-How good *is* this AI-generated code, really?
+Alright, it's not magic.
+I get the worries.
+How *good* is this AI code, really?
 Can you trust it?
-How do you debug something an AI spat out?
-What about subtle bugs?
-And how do we even manage version control when code generation gets this dynamic?
-These are real questions we need answers to.
+How do you debug something an AI generated?
+What about sneaky bugs?
+And version control when code generation gets this dynamic?
+These are real questions.

-Still, the upside – ditching dependency hell, maybe getting more secure code because it's bespoke, having ultimate control – it's pretty tempting.
-As these AIs get smarter (and trust me, they're getting smarter *fast*, look at what happened with Gemini 1.5!), the way we code could fundamentally change.
-Maybe the "framework" of the future *is* the AI itself, building our digital world on demand.
-It feels like we're on the cusp of something major here.
+Still, the potential upside – ditching dependency hell, maybe getting safer bespoke code, having full control – it's pretty compelling.
+As these AIs get smarter (and believe me, they're improving *fast*), the way we code could fundamentally shift.
+Maybe the "framework" of the future *is* the AI itself, building our stuff on demand.
+Feels like we're on the edge of something big here, like that metacircular evaluator idea.